 As the name implies, the query manager is responsible for all the user queries that are generated within the environment.
 Based on the queries used, the data is extracted.

-The following are the bullet points of Load manager, they are as follows:
+The following are the bullet points of the Load manager, they are as follows:

-The following are few things can be expected from the load manager:
+The following are few things that can be expected from the load manager: